Color psychology: Light

 The color of a light source affects the apparent color of an object the light shines on.
 For example, the color of an object might appear different in the light from the sun versus from an incandescent (tungsten) light bulb.
 With the incandescent light bulb, the object might appear more orange or "brownish", and dark colors might look even darker.
-Light and the color of an object can affect how one perceives its positioning.
-If light or shadow, or the color of the object, masks an object's true contour (outline of a figure) it can appear to be shaped differently from reality.
+Light and the color of an object may affect how one perceives its positioning.
+If light or shadow, or the color of the object, masks an object's true contour (outline of a figure) it may appear to be shaped differently from reality.
 Objects under a uniform light-source will promote better impression of three-dimensional shape.
 The color of an object may affect whether or not it seems to be in motion.
 In particular, the trajectories of objects under a light source whose intensity varies with space are more difficult to determine than identical objects under a uniform light source.
 This could possibly be interpreted as interference between motion and color perception, both of which are more difficult under variable lighting.

-Blue light causes people to feel relaxed, which has led countries to add blue street lights in order to decrease suicide rates.
+Blue light causes people to feel relaxed, which has led countries to install blue street lights in order to decrease suicide rates.
+A railroad company in Japan installed blue lighting at its stations in October 2009 in an effort to reduce the number of rail suicide attempts, although the effect of this technique has been questioned.
 In 2000, the city of Glasgow installed blue street lighting in certain neighborhoods and subsequently reported the anecdotal finding of reduced crime in these areas.
-A railroad company in Japan installed blue lighting on its stations in October 2009 in an effort to reduce the number of suicide attempts, although the effect of this technique has been questioned.